Searching the internet for the best and brightest French immersion software?

-All you need is 30 minutes a day with any one program to become immersed in French!
+All you need is 30 minutes a day with any program to become immersed in French!

 Rosetta Stone is one of the most popular language immersion tools in the world, boasting use in thousands of schools, businesses and government organizations.
-The program works by using interactive software packed with images and sounds—giving you an experience which imitates the way in which a child learns their mother-tongue.
+The program works by using interactive software packed with images and sounds—giving you an experience that imitates the way in which a child learns their mother tongue.

 This method means that there are no instructions or translations, just pure immersion.

-Each core lesson lasts up to 30 minutes, with booster lessons in between lasting anywhere from 5-15 minutes.
-This gives a great variety of options to those with busy schedules, allowing you to study French in as few as 5 minutes daily!
+Each core lesson lasts up to 30 minutes, with booster lessons in between lasting anywhere from five to 15 minutes.
+This gives a great variety of options to those with busy schedules, allowing you to study French in as few as five minutes per day!

 The software alone is great, particularly for beginners.
 But the French immersion doesn’t stop there.

-Rosetta Stone is also host to an online world of language learning experiences which uses innovative methods to increase immersion.
-In the online branch of the program there’s a variety of games, tools and resources.
+Rosetta Stone is also host to an online world of language learning experiences that uses innovative methods to increase immersion.
+In the online branch of the program, there’s a variety of games, tools and resources.
 You’ll have the ability to speak with other learners around the world.
-The online world also allows you to schedule 20 minute lessons with an online expert!
+The online feature also allows you to schedule 20-minute lessons with an expert, remotely!

 Is Rosetta Stone for You?

 If you’re a beginner and wanting to build a foundation in the language, Rosetta Stone is definitely for you.
-I recommend signing up for online access, as this will offer you a multitude of unparalleled immersion techniques to pique your interest and encourage you farther along the path to fluency.
-For intermediate and advanced learners, Rosetta Stone has recently released a new program specifically for you, aiming to push you to a C1 level proficiency.
+I recommend signing up for online access, as this will offer you a multitude of unparalleled immersion techniques to pique your interest and encourage you further along the path to fluency.
+For intermediate and advanced learners, Rosetta Stone a program specifically for you, aiming to push you to a C1 level proficiency.